-Ofsted's inspections will be informed by whatever pupil tracking data schools choose to keep.
+Ofsted's inspections are informed by whatever pupil tracking data schools choose to keep.

-The Framework for Progression, Planning for Learning, Assessment, Recording and Reporting is available for downloading in two sections.
+The Framework for Progression, Planning for Learning, Assessment, Recording and Reporting is a members' only content.
+Please login to view the files.